bassosimone/weekly/docs/tutorial.md

 Any additional token will be ignored.

-The `weekly ls` command prints the events for the default time range in JSON format.
-Refer to `weekly ls --help` for more help.
+Refer to `weekly ls --help` for help about reading the calendar.